cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project CNES-KALIDEOS-EN.md

-CS Group responsabilities are as follow:
+CS Group responsabilities are as follows:
 * Geometric and radiometric pre-processing of images on the four bases (Adam, Isle_Reunion, Littoral and OSR MiPy).
 * Production of the pre-processing tools for SPOT and FORMOSAT data.
 * User support.

-The features are as follow:
+The features are as follows:
 * Development of geometric processing tools,
 * Development of radiometric processing tools,
 * Data exploitation.

 # Project implementation

-The project objectives are as follow:
+The project objectives are as follows:
 * Aims to provide scientists with satellite images acquired over predefined geographical areas.

 The processes for carrying out the project are: